 According to https://github.com/square/okhttp documentation, in order to implement certificate pinning next steps are need to be done:

 Application certificates will eventually expire.
-There´s need to plan an update with the new certificate, or preparing the application to download the new certificate when available.
+It is necessary to plan an update with the new certificate, or preparing the application to download the new certificate when available.

 In order to make OkHttp peer certificate generation automatic, there is a very useful tool https://github.com/fabiomsr/okhttp-peer-certificate-extractor that makes this certificate generation process faster.